-How to Write School Newsletters That Parents Read in 2026
+How to Write School Newsletters Right in 2026?

-Most school newsletters are written to be sent, not to be read.
-Here is a practical guide to writing newsletters that parents will actually open, engage with, and act on.
+Most school newsletters go unread.
+Here is how to write school email newsletters that parents actually open, engage with, and act on.

 Smiling man wearing a pink and blue plaid shirt sitting indoors with a glass window showing a blurred cityscape background.
 Founder and Director of WonderMaple Strategy, Jenkin Tse